OpenScale Applications and Hookup Guide

 Enter the OpenScale.
 My plan is to create a inviting and friendly trap with an old dog house, fill it with rabbit food, keep a scale under the feeder and log and use the weight measurement along with the time stamp to track when the little varmints feed.
 After a sufficient amount of data is collected, I will remove the dog house and set my sprinklers to go off during feeding times in an effort to deter these adorable lawn destroyers.
 In the event there is no pattern to their feed times I will give up, add an additional dog house with gourmet food and hope they keep off the grass.

 For this project, you will need the following parts:

 This is a kitchen scale, ripped apart and put back together with OpenScale.
 You can see in the picture above that inside is just simple a 10kg load cell, like the Load Cell SparkFun sells.
 I didn't want to change the mounting of the load cell since that is the trickiest part, so I added some colored wire to easily hook up to OpenScale's screw terminals.

 There is no additional software needed!
-But, there are some steps in the config menu that need to be completed.
+But, there are some steps in the configuration menu that need to be completed.
 When your project is put together, power the OpenScale through USB, and open a serial terminal window.
 I just use the terminal in Arduino.
-To keep the config menu from popping up several times in the monitor, change the setting at the bottom right to "No line ending".
+To keep the configuraion menu from popping up several times in the monitor, change the setting at the bottom right to "No line ending".
 Send the command "1" to tare to scale.
-Send the command "2" to calibrate, and you'll be ready to go.
+Send the command "2" and follow the process to calibrate, and you'll be ready to go.

 Putting It All Together